 Is My Financial Data Secure With Cloud Accounting?

-As traditional accounting softwares were commonly hosted on your personal hard drive, there was no question about the security of financial and banking information.
+As traditional accounting software were commonly hosted on your personal hard drive, there was no question about the security of financial and banking information.
 Although, a sure way to compromise information would be to have your computer stolen.

 Cloud based software, however, have caused questions of information security due to the fact that the internet is easily accessible by so many around the world.
 That being the case, it is worth mentioning that traditional accounting software provided zero security once the device it was hosted on was taken or accessed by criminals.
 Cloud accounting, on the other hand boasts security advantages as every solution provides its own security solutions such as authentication and encryption.
 This reassures users that their information is protected online regardless where they are, or what device they use.